 PropertiesThe tonka bean is the fruit of the tonka tree or Dipteryx odorata (Aubl.)
 Willd. .
 They have a sweet scent of coumarin reminiscent of almond, vanilla and spices.
 A tonka bean weighs 1 to 2 grams, per 100 grams of beans you should count on about 70 pieces.
-In the course of 2021 we will switch to an organic variant.
-Until then, you can receive both conventionally and organically grown tonka beans.
+The tonka beans we sell are organically grown.

 PackagingThis product is packed in sealed plastic (LDPE) bags, so that the smell is well preserved.